aibolem/RAMDanceToolkitwiki/How-to-create-Scene.md

 	    // do something...
 	}

-and in setupControlPanel(),
+and in setupControlPanel(), you can register a listener as following, so you can have a specific method which is called when GUI is changed.

 	    ofAddListener(ramGetGUI().getCurrentUIContext()->newGUIEvent, this, &EmptyScene::onPanelChanged);

-などとすることで、GUIが変更された時にのみ実行されるイベントリスナーを登録することも可能です。
-you can register a listener

-		void setupControlPanel()
-		{
-			// getting scene panel
-			ofxUICanvas* panel = ramGetGUI().getCurrentUIContext();

-			// do something with the panel...
-		}

 ### Register your scene to SceneManager